neudesic/learning-github-copilot/docs/5-devops-with-copilot.md

 In this step we will generate a build pipeline for the `OrdersApi` using GitHub Actions.

 1. In Visual Studio Code, navigate to the `samples/eshop/src/Ordering.API` folder.
 2. Open the Copilot Edits pane in Visual Studio Code by clicking the Copilot icon in the sidebar or using the command palette (`Ctrl+Shift+I`).
-In the chat settings, Lets select `Claude 3.5 Sonnet (Preview)` model for API documentation.
+In the chat settings, let's select `Claude 3.5 Sonnet (Preview)` model for API documentation.
 3. Open `Orders.Api.cs` and `Ordering.API.csproj` files.
-4. Next we will develop a GitHub action that will create a YAML file to generates a build for Orders API.
+4. Next we will develop a GitHub action that will create a YAML file to generate a build for Orders API.
 Enter the following prompt in the chat:

     ```plaintext
     add a github action to generate build for Ordering.API and name it `ordering-api-build.yml` and place it under eshop/.github/workflows folder
     ```

 5. Observe the content of the file.
-You can open the file preview by pressing `Ctrl-Shift-V`.
 6. This looks good but we would like to parameterize some of the elements in this pipeline (for example: the artifact location).
 Use the following prompt to parameterize the GitHub Action:

     ``` plaintext
     parameterize the workflow so it takes inputs such as the branch name to build, the build configuration (e.g., Debug or Release).
 Use on: workflow_dispatch to accept these inputs and include steps for checking out the code, running the build using a script, and uploading the build artifacts.
 The workflow should use environment variables derived from the inputs to control the build process